18F/checklistomania/README.md

 Here's some screenshots to give you a sense of the look & feel:

-The ToDo's tab provides a centralized place for all your to items:
+The ToDo's tab provides a centralized place for all your todo items:
 ![Todos](/public/img/todoTable.png?raw=true "Todos")

 The checklists tab is where you assign yourself a new pre-defined checklist: